Maajja

-Maajja (stylised in all lowercase) is an independent record label and distribution company based out of Toronto and Chennai.
+Maajja (stylised in all lowercase maajja) is an independent record label and distribution company based out of Toronto and Chennai.
 Unlike traditional record labels, the label does not own their artists’ master recordings.

 History

 2021―present: Formation

-Maajja was founded by Canadian tech entrepreneurs, Noel Kirthiraj, Sen Sachi, Prasana Balachandran as a "technology-enabled label alternative" created with artists in mind.
+Maajja was founded by Canadian tech entrepreneurs, Noel Kirthiraj, Sen Sachi, Sean Abbarow, Prasana Balachandran as a "technology-enabled label alternative" created with artists in mind.

 Maajja was announced to the public on 26 January 2021 in a video, presented by A.R.
 Rahman, on the maajja YouTube channel.